-RENA RÄDLE I VLADAN JEREMIĆ: MOTIFS OF TREŠNJEVKA
+RENA RÄDLE I VLADAN JEREMIĆ: MOTIVeS OF TREŠNJEVKA

 installation in public space (five illustrated objects)